rohanbalixz/rohanbalixz/README.md

         Every multi-horizon urban growth benchmark I could find showed the same
         pattern: CNN accuracy drops at longer horizons, ConvLSTM improves.
 The standard explanation was architectural.
-It turns out 94% of that gap is a channel-count confound — advancing the horizon also removes an input epoch, and nobody had controlled for it.
+It turns out 94% of that gap is a channel-count confound, advancing the horizon also removes an input epoch, and nobody had controlled for it.
 Tested across 5,698 CONUS tiles at 250m.
 The confound structure applies anywhere multi-horizon benchmarks shorten the encoder window as the target moves forward.